gravitational/teleport/rfd/0184-agent-auto-updates.md

     target_version: v2
     # schedule to use for the rollout
     schedule: regular
-    # strategy to use for the rollout
-    # default: backpressure
-    strategy: grouped
     # paused specifies whether the rollout is paused
     # default: enabled
     mode: enabled|disabled|suspended